-Dr. Bob is both an advocate of life and a proponent of choice, privacy, and individual liberty.
-He will support proven measures to reduce abortion but maintains it is a right for all pregnant US citizens.
+Dr. Bob is a fierce proponent of choice, privacy, and individual liberty.
+He will support proven measures to reduce abortion but maintain it as a fundamental right for all pregnant women.

 Women must have access to high-quality reproductive healthcare, and we should restore federal funding for services like Planned Parenthood.
 These vital services provide much-needed medical care for millions of Americans, especially those in underserved areas.

-Promoting life means offering everyone a fighting chance with universal childcare, healthcare, and funding for foster and adoption programs.
-Promoting choice means respecting a women's constitutional right to privacy and access to safe and legal abortion.
+Promoting "life" should mean offering everyone a fighting chance with funding for universal childcare, healthcare, and foster and adoption programs.
+To Bob, promoting choice means respecting a woman's constitutional right to privacy and access to safe and legal abortion.

 Supporting children before and after birth